TiM-SyStEm/Special-Key-SPS/README.md

 Special Key is open-source project.
 Almost all pull requests will be considered!

 ## License
-Special key is relseased under <a href="https://en.wikipedia.org/wiki/Apache_License">Apache license 2.0</a>
+Special key is relseased under <a href="https://en.wikipedia.org/w/index.php?search=MIT%20License&title=Special%3ASearch&ns0=1">MIT License 2.0</a>

 See more about it!